 Sexual predators do exist and are a very real threat.
 They target both boys and girls of all ages and use the anonymity of the Internet to their advantage since they can be whomever they want.
 Many are master manipulators with skills that can cripple any child's sense of awareness.
 This is known as the grooming process and predators look for children that are more technically savvy than their parents.

 They look for children that are emotionally vulnerable which can be related to personal issues derived from problems at school or home.
 They use these issues to befriend the victim and empathize with them while building a pseudo friendship and trust.
-If a child indicates frustration with parents or teachers at school the predator might suggest the child's parents are way too strict or their teacher is being unfair and this plays right into the adolescent mind as they look for people to verify their feelings.
+If a child indicates frustration with parents or teachers at school, the predator might suggest the child's parents are way too strict or their teacher is being unfair.
+This plays right into the adolescent mind as they look for someone to validate their feelings.

 The Internet is a worldwide network that stretches far beyond the grasp of the US judicial system.
 Technology moves so fast the slow progression of our law making process will never fully address the problem.
 Therefore, parents must be on guard to protect their families.
 There are many organizations and government agencies designed to assist parents with issues such as these.
-Internet searching for information will also provide many links and web sites to help.
+Internet searching for information will also provide many links and websites to help.

 The information on this site is distributed on an “As Is” basis, without warranty and is not intended to infringe on any copyrighted material or other author’s work product.
 Family Safe Computers shall not have any liability to any person or entity with the respect to any loss or damage caused or alleged to be caused directly or indirectly by the instructions or concepts contained in the material or by the computer software and hardware products described in it.
 If you feel material listed in this guide is an infringement of your copyright or work product, or have other concerns about the material listed please contact us.